valendesigns/option-tree/readme.txt

 == Changelog ==

+= 2.5.4 =
+* Hotfix - Fixed an issue where the select field value was not visible.
+Contributors via github @sabbirk15.

 = 2.5.3 =
 * Hotfix - Added `inherit` fallback to the `border` option type in dynamic.css.
 * Hotfix - Added `none` fallback to the `box-shadow` option type in dynamic.css.